Preston Passion Play

 The Preston Passion was performed by a cast of 62.
-Preston Concert Band composed an overture; some 20 pieces of music were played.
-The choir (volunteers) were 40+ Film by students from Salford University with equipment from Media City, Manchester.
+The Preston Concert Band composed an overture; and played some 20 pieces of music.
+The choir (volunteers) were 40+.
+It was filmed by students from Salford University with equipment from Media City, Manchester.

 Winckley Square Gardens were the venue for the major part of the play.
 We were the inaugural major event in the Square thus garnering much enthusiasm and great photos.
 The Way of the Cross was over a mile long!
 The length of the gardens allowed us to complete the heckling and three falls.
 We then processed along our main thoroughfare, Church Street which is a shared, paved space.
 This caught the attention of all shoppers at mid-day on a Bank Holiday.

 Finally we staged the crucifixion scene on the Flag Market, the venue for all major public events.
-This was filled and many extra spectators engaged.
-Final Scenes were staged on the steps of the Victorian Harris Museum and Art Gallery, another listed building which was the backdrop to the crucifixion.
-This gave us iconic photos which were taken up by the media.
+This venue was full and this scene engaged many extra spectators.
+We staged the final scenes on the steps of the Victorian Harris Museum and Art Gallery.
+This is another listed building which provided the backdrop to the crucifixion.
+As such it gave us iconic photos of the Preston Passion play which were taken up by the media.